niedzielski/mw-components/readme.md

 	may change often.
 - **mwc-primitives**.js/css: MwButton, MwInput, and other primitives needed to build any user interface.
 This chunk requires mwc-common.
-- **mwc-search**.js/css: An optimized bundle for MwTypeaheadSearchAutocomplete.
+- **mwc-search**.js/css: An optimized bundle for MwTypeaheadSearch.
 This chunk requires mwc-common.
 - **mediawiki.ui.button**.js/css: MediaWiki styles.
 Use these in non-MediaWiki contexts only.

 Each chunk is side-effect free.
 All chunks are fully compiled ES5 / CSS and require an Vue.js